Jesse Darko

-Jesse Asieddu Darko (born 29 November 1993) is an Austrian footballer who currently plays as a striker for Chatham Town.
+Jesse Asieddu Darko (born 29 November 1993) is an Austrian footballer who plays as a striker for Chatham Town.

 Career

 Early years

 Born in Austria, Darko moved to England at the age of 10.
 His goal scoring exploits for Bromley's youth teams attracted the interest of Cardiff City, aged 16.
 His parents are originally from Ghana.

 Cardiff City

 Having failed to make an appearance for the first team, Darko was loaned out to League Two side AFC Wimbledon on 21 February 2013 on an initial one-month deal.
 Reunited with former teammates Jonathan Meades and Kevin Sainte-Luce, the trio developed at the South Wales club under the guidance of Neal Ardley.

 On 23 February 2013, Darko made his professional debut for AFC Wimbledon in a 1–0 win over Dagenham & Redbridge, coming on as a second-half substitute for Gary Alexander.
 After helping Wimbledon secure their Football League status, Darko returned to Cardiff, where he was released.